jvirtanen/fields/README.md

 Usage
 -----

+Fields reads records from a source, such as a file or a buffer.
+Each record contains zero or more fields.
+Records are separated by record separators and fields by field delimiters.

-Fields reads data in ASCII-compatible encoding, such as UTF-8, from a buffer or file.
-The record separator may be either CR, LF or CRLF, and the field delimiter may be any ASCII character except CR or LF.
+Data read from the source must be in ASCII-compatible encoding, such as UTF-8.
+The record separator may be either a carriage return (CR, Mac OS), a line feed (LF, Unix) or a CRLF (Windows).
+The field delimiter can be set to any character except CR or LF.

-Fields supports one method of embedding field delimiters and record separators into fields: quoting.
-When quoting, a field containing a field delimiter, record separator or quote character must be enclosed within quote characters.
-Additionally, a quote character within a field must be escaped with another quote character.
-The quote character  may be any ASCII character except the field delimiter, CR or LF.
+Field delimiters and record separators can be embedded into quoted fields.
+A quoted field starts and ends with the quote character, and quote characters within quoted fields must be doubled.
+The quote character can be set to any character except the field delimiter, CR or LF.
+If the quote character is set to the null character (NUL), quoting is disabled.

-Given the field delimiter is set to `,` and the quote character to `"` (built-in configuration `fields_csv`), Fields reads data that is in compliance with [RFC 4180][].
-Given the field delimiter is set to HT and quoting is disabled (built-in configuration `fields_tsv`), Fields reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.
+Given the field delimiter is set to `,` and the quote character to `"` (the built-in configuration `fields_csv`), Fields reads data that is in compliance with [RFC 4180][].
+Given the field delimiter is set to the tab character (HT) and quoting is disabled (the built-in configuration `fields_tsv`), Fields reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.

-See `include/fields.h` for reference documentation.

   [RFC 4180]: http://tools.ietf.org/html/rfc4180
   [TSV]:      http://www.iana.org/assignments/media-types/text/tab-separated-values

+See the header files in the `include` directory for reference documentation.

 Installation